-At the beginning of Wednesday lab, please bring in a test class for the State class.
+In today's lab, you will create a test class for the State class from your Calculator project.
 I have given you a partially written test class.
 You should include the bodies of methods that test multiplication, subtraction, division, and the clear method.
+Because you already have a project with your calculator, you need only add the file from /common/cs/cs062/labs/lab6 to your calculator project folder's calc package and refresh eclipse.